beginner-corp/learn.begin.com/src/md/index.md

 # For beginners
 ## Become a backend serverless expert

-Learn how to build a fully serverless web application completely from scratch.
-Clear explanations and step by step instructions for deploying highly scalable cloud native applications on AWS with standard SAM/CloudFormation.
+Learn how to build a fully serverless web application completely from scratch with OpenJS Architect.
+Clear explanations followed with step by step instructions for deploying highly scalable cloud native applications on AWS with standard SAM/CloudFormation.

 ### Course highlights

 - Understand the benefits and drawbacks of serverless architectures
-- Contrast a Single Page App vs Serverless Side Rendered app with JSX and Preact
+- Build a Single Page App and upgrade it into a Serverless Side Rendered app with JSX and Preact
-- Compose AWS Lambda, API Gateway, DynamoDB into dynamic REST and GraphQL APIs
+- Learn how to compose AWS Lambda, API Gateway, DynamoDB into REST, GraphQL and web socket APIs
-- Build a realtime serverless Web Sockets app

 ### Join the community